Julien Devilliers

 Lab 124, Adrian building

-PhD student, my main interests are the action of selective pressure at the different scales: from the protein (molecular biology/biophysics/biochemistry), to behaviour (ethology/ecology/evolutionnary biology).
+PhD student, my main interests are the action of selective pressures at different scales: from the proteins (molecular biology/biophysics/biochemistry) to insect’s behaviour (ethology/ecology/evolutionnary biology).